ValdemarGr/gql/docs/schema/resolvers.md

 ---
 title: Resolvers
 ---
-Resolvers are where the most interest should lie, since they act as the layer between input type and next continuation.
+Resolvers are where the most interest should be placed, since they act as the layer between input type and next continuation;
-The raw resolver types are as expressive as possible to allow as many use cases as possible, which can cause a lot of noise in the daily use of gql.
-Therefore the `dsl` should be enough to get started and this section should act as an introduction for the curious.
+Resolvers are effectively the edges in the graph.

 :::note
 The error types have been omitted from the resolver types for brevity.